arvicxyz/azure-backend/README.md

 This repository is a project example of a simple login and register mobile app made using Xamarin and Azure as its backend.
 It contains a splash, login, register and home page view.
 It also caters the functions of a simple login and register mobile application.

 #Technology
-The is created using the following technologies:
+The app is created using the following technologies:
 * Xamarin.iOS
 * Azure Easy Tables
 * Azure Mobile Client SDK